-Hi I’m Catriona, a research fellow in the Aberdeen Spinal Injury Research Team.
-My project is focused on developing novel combination therapies for spinal cord injury repair.
+Hi I’m Catriona, a teaching fellow in medical sciences at the University of Aberdeen.
+I was previously a research fellow in the Aberdeen Spinal Injury Research Team working on novel combination therapies for spinal cord injury repair.
 I graduated with PhD in regenerative medicine from the University of Manchester in 2019.
-When I’m not in the lab, I can be found doing craft, running, scouting and cuddling my 17 year old rescue cat, Marzipan.
+In my free time, I can be found doing craft, running and cuddling my 18 year old rescue cat, Marzipan.

 I’ve taken a slightly more unusual route into science in that I first studied medicine at the University of Aberdeen.
 My love of science and desire to help people were what motivated me to apply for medical school and I had my heart set on becoming a clinician scientist.
 However, as the degree become more clinical and I gained a better understanding of what being a doctor would be like, I began to doubt whether it was the right career for me.
 Between my 4th and 5th years, I took a year out to do an intercalated BSc (Hons) in Neuroscience with Psychology.
 When I initially applied for this, I was thinking it was the first step along the path to becoming a clinician scientist and unknown to me at the time, it would entirely change my career path.
 Beginning the BSc was definitely a steep learning curve.
 I went from a medical degree where I hadn’t done any basic science since 1st year into a class of final year science students with 3 years of teaching behind them.
 I had such a phenomenal year (in part down to the wonderfully supportive lecturers) and realised that actually, my passion was for science.